Association football during World War II: Austria

 The Republic of Austria had ceased to exist with the Anschluss in 1938 and the Austrian league had become a part of the German football league system, under the name of Gauliga Ostmark.
-League football resumed in a now independent Austria again in 1945.
+League football resumed in a now independent Austria in 1945.

 England

 The 1939–1940 season was the 65th season of competitive football in England.
 In September 1939, shortly after World War II was declared, most football competitions were abandoned as the country's attention turned to the war effort.
-Regional league competitions were set up instead as there was a 50 mile limit for travelling implemented by the government during this time.
+Regional league competitions were set up instead as there was a 50-mile limit for travelling implemented by the government during this time.
 Appearances in these tournaments do not count in players' official records.
 A few leagues, such as the Northern League, did manage to complete a season, but more than half of the teams were unable to fulfil all their fixtures and resigned.
 Many footballers signed up to fight in the war and as a result many teams were depleted, and fielded guest players instead – Crystal Palace fielded 186 different players during the seven wartime seasons.
 The FA Cup was resumed for the 1945–46 season and The Football League for the 1946-47 season.